Screening New Patients for Potentially Problematic Behavior

 Below are some considerations for screening new patients for potentially difficult or nonadherent behavior:

-• Obtain the patient’s health records in advance, if possible.
+- Obtain the patient’s health records in advance, if possible, and carefully review each patient’s medical history.

-• Determine whether gaps exist in the patient’s health information might indicate nonadherence to recommended care and treatment.
+- Determine whether gaps exist in the patient’s health information or medical histories that might indicate nonadherence to recommended care and treatment.

-• Consider whether the patient’s health record indicates a history of multiple complaints of vague symptoms without clear etiology.
+- Consider whether the patients’ health records indicate a history of multiple complaints of vague symptoms without clear etiology.

-• Discuss the patient’s expectations and assess whether they are realistic based on the standard of care, the patient’s condition, and other relevant factors.
+- Discuss the patients’ expectations and assess whether they are realistic based on the standard of care, the patients’ conditions, and other relevant factors.

-• Ask the patient why he/she is choosing your chiropractic practice and about his/her long-term goals.
-Be mindful of whether the patient seems evasive in answering these questions or questions about previous care.
+- Ask patients why they are choosing your chiropractic practice and about their long-term goals.
+Be mindful of whether the patients seems evasive in answering these questions or questions about previous care.

-• Determine whether the patient has to travel a long distance to get to your office and whether he/she has transportation issues.
+- Determine whether patients have to travel a long distance to get to your office and whether they have transportation issues.

-If you decide that the patient is not a good fit for your practice, do not charge the patient for the initial visit.
-Tell the patient that you cannot meet his/her needs, and advise the patient to find another chiropractor.
+If you decide that the patient is not a good fit for your practice, do not charge them for the initial visit.
+Tell the patient that you cannot meet their needs, and advise them to find another chiropractor.

-If you decide to accept the patient into the practice, clarifying boundaries, limitations, and expectations is essential.
+When you do decide to accept new patients into the practice, clarifying boundaries, limitations, and expectations is essential.
 A thorough informed consent process can help establish expectations related to treatment and procedures.
-Documentation of the informed consent process and all patient education will help reinforce your efforts to clearly and thoroughly communicate with the patient.
+Documentation of the informed consent process and all patient education will help reinforce your efforts to clearly and thoroughly communicate with the patients.

 Additional Risk Tips content